pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 This is the list of variables that are available to your templates.
 Templates contain variables that are expanded when the template is rendered.
-Plugins may add additional variables---refer to plugin documentationfor a list of which variables they add and in which templates they're available.
+Plugins may add additional variables---refer to plugin documentation for a list of which variables they add and in which templates they're available.